aokrytsin/rsschool-cv/cv.md

     + [Code-Basics](https://ru.code-basics.com/)
     + [RS School](https://rs.school/) - in progress
 ## Languages:
-* English - is in the range of B1 INTERMEDIATE to B2 UPPER INTERMEDIATE (according to the online test at [EFset](www.efset.org))
+* English - is in the range of B1 INTERMEDIATE to B2 UPPER INTERMEDIATE - according to the online test at [EFset](https://www.efset.org/)
 * Russian - Native